ryanpetrello/sdb/README.md

 `sdb` includes a few additional debugger aliases that make interactive debugging more pleasant:

+- Prefix commands with an integer to repeat them.
+For example, `10n` is the same as running `next` 10 times in a row.
 - `?` is the same as calling `dir()`
 - `??` can be added to the end of a function call to view its source lines e.g., `requests.post??` might print: